Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "That’s you, baby."

-"But… nah!"
+"But... nah!"
 Julian scratched at his hair and stared at the larger-than-life-size fabric print of himself that was one of several set up for the display in the Byron building’s lobby.
 "I’m not that hot."

 Xiù giggled.
 "You are."